bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 And so I think what you really should be doing is kind of checking the whole UTXO set to see if you have a match.
 So like I think it is faster, But for me, it's faster with less peace of mind, because really what I should do to be doubly sure that I'm getting all of the money from that BIP 32 chain is I should be brute forcing way ahead on the gap limit, which is going to take a lot longer.
 So the fact that it's quick is good.
-And if you're scanning, if you're re-scanning, let's say you import a silent payment address and you're scanning the UTXO set, you are, it is going to take longer because now instead of pre-generating stuff and checking, you're going to check every unspent taproot output, right?
+And if you're scanning, if you're re-scanning, let's say you import a silent payment address and you're scanning the UTXO set, it is going to take longer because now instead of pre-generating stuff and checking, you're going to check every unspent taproot output, right?
 Because any unspent taproot output could be a silent payment to you.
 So you're gonna have to check all of those in one pass.
 We haven't benchmarked this yet, but it's not crazy, right?